Welshy92/everyday-legends/README.md

 ### **Future Implementations**

+As I originally had a much larger scope for this project, there are a bunch of features that I deemed not required for the project to be functional to users;

 * Password reset and email confirmation for account registration.
 * A champion list page that displays basic information about the champion such as ability rundown and basic lore.
-* Use the Riot API to add champion winrate on current page to the above mentioned champion page.
+* Use the Riot API to add champion win rate on the current page to the above mentioned champion page.
 * Add full CRUD functionality to the champion list page instead of getting them to do it through the admin panel.
+* Ability for users to edit and delete their comments.
+* Ability for users to save their posts as drafts and come back to them later.
+* Ability for staff/admins to view and approve new comments without having to use the admin panel.
+* The ability for staff/admins to upload champion portraits that could be displayed on the post list or slash arts for the actual posts themselves.
+* The ability to sort the post list out.
+Ascending or descending post date, number of likes or the ability to filter by champion/position.
+* Add confirmation requirements for editing and deleting posts.
+* Position icons displaying on the post list, post, and champion list pages.

 ### **Accessibility**

 While coding this site I have been mindful to ensure that the website is accessible and friendly.
 I have achieved this by:
-  * Using descriptive alt attributes on all images used.
+  * Using descriptive alt tags where required.
   * Making sure that there is sufficient colour contrast throughout the entire site.
   * Use semantic HTML where possible.
 ***